 Overall, this text provides readers of migration and development, gender studies, women's rights and international law a comprehensive and multidisciplinary analysis of the concept of trafficking.

 Vijeyarasa, R 2019, 'A move in the right direction?
-The Model Law against Trafficking in Persons and the ILO Operational Indicators', International Migration, vol. 57, no. 1, pp. 177-191.View/Download from: UTS OPUS or Publisher's site
+The Model Law against Trafficking in Persons and the ILO Operational Indicators', International Migration, vol. 57, no. 1, pp. 177-191.View/Download from: Publisher's site

-Vijeyarasa, R 2013, 'Women at the Margins of International Law: Reconceptualizing Dominant Discourses on Gender and Transitional Justice', International Journal of Transitional Justice, vol. 7, no. 2, pp. 358-369.View/Download from: UTS OPUS or Publisher's site
+Vijeyarasa, R 2013, 'Women at the Margins of International Law: Reconceptualizing Dominant Discourses on Gender and Transitional Justice', International Journal of Transitional Justice, vol. 7, no. 2, pp. 358-369.View/Download from: Publisher's site

 Slavery and trafficking in persons continue to draw global attention,